 Key Takeaways for Simple Budgeting

-- Keeps It Real: Spend on what actually matters to you.
+- Keeps spending aligned: You spend on what matters to you.

 As Leo Babauta says: